CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2020

 PAGES: ASSUME|DARK|Firsts|FORMULAS|INFINITY|KEYS|Map | RELATIONS|Transform|UP

 Abstract.
 A simple mathematical model of the universe,a unceremoniously developed in 2011 within a New Orleans high school,b has 202 base-2 notations which start at the first moment of time, Planck Time, and goes to the current age of the universe, today or the Now.
 Discussed in our prior homepage,c the first notations out of the 202, instantiate the perfections of continuity (numbers and order), symmetry (geometries and relations), and harmony (dynamics).
 These are the qualitative perfections of infinity and the quantitative perfections of a primordial, infinitesimal sphere.
-This sphere is the first thing to manifest in space-and-time.d As sphere dynamics extend those perfections, a finite-infinite relation becomes emergent and is always active.
+This sphere appears to be the first thing to manifest in space-and-time.d As sphere dynamics extend those perfections, a finite-infinite relation becomes emergent and is always active.
 Yet, a simple geometry of five tetrahedrons sharing a common edge, sometimes called a pentastar,e has a gap and therein is a potential that gives rise to imperfection.
 At some early notation, that potential becomes actual, a dynamic geometry manifests as quantum indeterminacy.
 By Notation-67 it becomes a fundamental face of all subsequent notations.
 It masks moments of perfection or perfected states within space-and-time.
 The deepest underlayment for these primordial, infinitesimal spheres is base-2 exponentiation through which all notations or domains organize.
 The ever-so-limited domains of perfection with no quantum fluctuations are well-hidden within the much larger domain of imperfections where quantum fluctuations have become dominant.

 Introduction: On backing into a base-2 exponential model of the universe.
 In our high school geometry classes we were dividing the edges of a tetrahedron by 2 and connecting those new vertices; there are four smaller tetrahedrons, one in each corner, and the octahedron in the middle.
 Dividing the edges of the octahedron by 2, there is a smaller octahedron in each of the six corners and eight tetrahedrons, one in each face.
 All 14 objects share a common centerpoint.
 Also, all create plates of triangles, squares, and hexagonals.